magento/merchdocs/src/cms/page-builder.md

 ## Developer information

 Page Builder installs with Adobe Commerce 2.4.x with all features enabled by default.
 For information about changes included in module releases, see the [Page Builder Release Notes]({{ site.devdocs_url }}/page-builder/docs/release-notes.html).
-The [Page Builder Guide]({{ site.devdocs_url }}/page-builder/docs/index.html) in to developer documentation provides details about module architecture and customization.
+The [Page Builder Guide]({{ site.devdocs_url }}/page-builder/docs/index.html) in developer documentation provides details about module architecture and customization.

 ## Troubleshooting resources